Keyboard shortcuts

 Lot ids

 A lot’s id is just the date and label parts.
-Lot ids must be unique and ordered, so if there are multiple lots with the same date, labels must be used to 1. disambiguate and 2. order them.
-This is normally done by beginning the label with a time of day (HH:MM, or a more precise time as needed) or a intra-day sequence number (NNNN, with enough leading zeros so that a day’s lot ids sort nicely in numeric order; we’ll assume four digits in total.)
-Labels are generated only when needed to satisfy lot id uniqueness rules.
-If there are multiple same-date, same-commodity acquisitions (across all accounts) with no labels, hledger adds NNNN labels based on parse/processing order.
-If such acquisitions do have user-provided labels, hledger checks that the resulting lot ids are unique (across all accounts, to be safe) and reports an error otherwise.
+Lot ids must be unique and ordered (per commodity), so if there are multiple lots with the same date, labels are used to 1. disambiguate and 2. order them.
+This is normally done by beginning the label with a time of day (HH:MM, or a more precise time as needed) or an intra-day sequence number (NNNN, with enough leading zeros so that a day’s lot ids sort nicely in numeric order — we’ll assume four digits in total).
+Labels are generated only when needed to satisfy uniqueness: if there are multiple same-date, same-commodity acquisitions (across all accounts) with no labels, hledger adds NNNN labels based on parse/processing order; if such acquisitions do have user-provided labels, hledger checks that the resulting lot ids are unique (across all accounts, to be safe) and reports an error otherwise.

-Eg in the US, tax rules require that before 2025, lots are tracked across all accounts, whereas after 2025, lots are tracked separately within each account.
+Whether lot tracking is per-account or across-all-accounts depends on jurisdiction and time period.
+This needs to be, and is, configurable, currently by the lots: tag’s value.
+Eg in the US, tax rules require that before tax year 2025, lots are tracked across all accounts, but from tax year 2025, lots are tracked separately within each account.

 Lot selectors